akiloneus/Gospel_of_SiNiSistar/README.md

 I have built BepInEx plugins, primarily for *SiNiSistar2* in this repo, they may work in other Unity games as long as the compatible BepInEx is installed for the game. **Currently there are only versions for** [BepInEx-Unity.IL2CPP-win-x64-6.0.0-be](https://builds.bepinex.dev/projects/bepinex_be), which can be installed for *SiNiSistar2 (Win)*.

 The logic behind these plugins are straightforward; it's not rocket science.
-I may make them open-source someday, but for now, please let me keep them proprietary for a while.
+I may make them open-source as stand-alone plugins someday, but for now, please let me keep them proprietary for a while.

 **Current AkiTool includes:**